Ian-Ndungu/End-phase-1-project/README.md

 ## Table of Contents
-Technologies Used.
+1.Technologies Used.
-Installation.
+2.Installation.
-Usage.
+3.Usage.
-Contributing.
+4.Contributing.
-License.
+5.License.
 ## Technologies Used
 -HTML5
 CSS3